 When should I get it?

 You should get your flu shot before the flu begins to spread.
 It takes around two weeks for the flu vaccine to provide full protection, so the sooner you get the shot, the more likely that you will be fully protected once flu season starts.

-You need to get a flu vaccine every year to most effectively protect yourself against the viruses.
-This is because flu viruses are constantly changing and flu vaccines are updated each season to protect against the viruses research suggests are likely to be most common that particular season.
+You must get a flu vaccine yearly to protect yourself most effectively against the viruses.
+This is because flu viruses are constantly changing, and flu vaccines are updated each season to protect against the viruses research suggests are likely to be most common that particular season.
 Furthermore, annual vaccination is recommended because a person’s immune protection from the vaccine declines over time.

 Who should get it?

 The CDC recommends that everyone six months of age and older get the annual flu vaccine.
 Older people, young children, pregnant women, and people with medical conditions like asthma, diabetes, heart disease, and lung disease are at especially high risk from the flu.
 It is especially important for them to get vaccinated.
 Click here to learn more about preventing the flu this season.

 Centers for Disease Control and Prevention, “Influenza (Flu),” https://www.cdc.gov/flu/index.htm